Part 9: Introduction to the AzEl Mask Tool and Volumetrics

 5. Click Close to close the Select Constraints to Add dialog box.

-2D Projection Graphics for sensors control the display of sensor projection graphics in the 2D and 3D Graphics windows.
-In order to visualize the constraints that the Sensor object is using, you have to define which constraints can be used to modify the field of view of the sensor.
+The sensor's 2D Graphics Projection properties control the display of sensor projection graphics in the 2D and 3D Graphics windows.
+In order to visualize the constraints that the Sensor object is using, you have to define which constraints can be used to modify the sensor's field of view.

 1. Select the 2D Graphics - Projection page.

-2. Select Use Constraints in the Field of View frame.
+2. Select the Use Constraints check box in the Field of View panel.

 3. Select AzElMask in the list.